NyaDerator/NyaDerator/README.md

 I am a self-taught person who wants to become a full stack developer

 # Projects:
-Discord bot on node js
+Discord bot on node.js

-Dashboard website for your discord bot
+dashboard website for my discord bot on flask

 A small website on django